guregu/mogi/README.md

 // Stub SELECT queries by columns selected mogi.Select("id", "name", "brewery", "pct").StubCSV(`1,Yona Yona Ale,Yo-Ho Brewing,5.5`)
+// Aliased columns should be given as they are aliases.
+// Qualified columns should be given as they are qualified.
+// e.g. SELECT beer.name AS n, breweries.founded FROM beer JOIN breweries ON beer.brewery = breweries.name
+mogi.Select("n", "breweries.founded").StubCSV(`Stone IPA,1996`)

 // You can stub with driver.Values instead of CSV mogi.Select("id", "deleted_at").Stub([][]driver.Value{{1, nil}})

 // Filter by table name
 mogi.Select().From("beer").StubCSV(`1,Yona Yona Ale,Yo-Ho Brewing,5.5`)

+// You can supply multiple table names for JOIN queries
+// e.g. SELECT beer.name, wine.name FROM beer JOIN wine ON beer.pct = wine.pct
+// or   SELECT beer.name, wine.name FROM beer, wine WHERE beer.pct = wine.pct
+mogi.Select().From("beer", "wine").StubCSV(`Westvleteren XII,Across the Pond Riesling`)

 // Filter by WHERE clause params mogi.Select().Where("id", 10).StubCSV(`10,Apex,Bear Republic Brewing Co.,8.95`)